 There are three separate levels of reporting provided to National Boards outlined in more detail below:

 - Strategic Performance Reports

 Health Profession Agreement Reports

-- 3. Operational reports
+- 3. Regulatory Performance Reports

 Any additional changes to reporting will be decided through consultation and negotiation with National Boards and Ahpra as part of the annual review of this schedule.